Ramon5/dj-chartjs/README.rst

         });
     })

-your can be use chart object in any function in your views.py, for example:
+**You can be use chart object in any function in your views.py, for example:**

 .. code-block:: python